She's a

 On a rough rough night,

-waves fling high and try
+fling high and try

 to extinguish golden delight.